fvizpal/notif-scrapper-mnnit/README.md

 #### Notifications Scrapper MNNIT
-## See all notifications at different pages of the official website at once
+## See all notifications on different pages of the official website at once

 ## Getting Started